ealush/vest/website/docs/concepts.md

 ### Can I run Vest in my production app?

-Unlike testing libraries, Vest runs in your production app.
+Unlike testing libraries, Vest runs in production.
 Vest does look like a testing framework, but it is also very conscious of your runtime in terms of performance and resources.